domvieira/fizzbuzz/README.md

 # Fizzbuzz Collection

-This repository contains a simple implementation of the classic "Fizzbuzz" problem.
-This initial implementation is written in Ruby using a Docker container.
+This repository contains a simple implementation of the classic "Fizzbuzz" problem in Ruby and Python, both using docker containers.

 ## The Problem
 Write a program that outputs the string representation of numbers from 1 to n.